Skip Navigation

 Weather

-Antalya is shielded by the cold northerly winds by the Taurus mountain ranges which run parallel to the Mediterranean Sea.
+Antalya is shielded from the cold northerly winds by the Taurus mountain ranges which run parallel to the Mediterranean Sea.
 This results in Antalya having a typical Mediterranean climate with hot dry summers and moderately warm and rainy winters.
 The region receives almost 300 days of sunshine and the air temperatures can sometimes reach as high as 40 °C in July and August.
+Normally it's a more bearable 30 °C-35 °C though and winters see temperatures mostly between 15 °C and 22 °C.

 Top